Wesman687/live-transcribe/README.md

 👉 **Capture both microphone and/or system audio streams**
 👉 **Transcript Callback to handle transcription events**
 👉 **Speaking State Callback to detect when a speaker is talking**
+👉 **Digital Streams for Twilio, VOIP, or pre-recorded Audio.
+Plug and Play**

 ---